-Critical Infrastructure Summary Assessment Further Work Transport The allocation of this site will need to be considered Transport assessment and travel plan in the round with both the existing planning required.
-Highway mitigation and potential permission and the land at Chetwynd barracks and contributions to public transport to be the needs for accessing HS2 both by road and agreed as part of S106 discussions. public transport (tram extension).
-East- west Network Rail / HS2 should be consulted connectivity across the line of HS2 for further tram when definitive proposals are available.
-It connectivity towards Long Eaton will need to be will be necessary to ensure that land is considered and if possible safeguarded.
-[NCC safeguarded within the site to representations prior to March 2017 stakeholder accommodate the development of: meeting].
-Public transport funding contributions for The proposed HS2 railway station infrastructure and local bus service provision will be A new highway to provide access sought.
-Contributions to bus stop infrastructure will between the station and the A52 be required.
-Safeguarded land for a NET tramway A new junction onto the A52 extension and vehicular access to the HS2 station An extension of the NET tramway line (including access from the A52 / a new junction) will from its current terminus at the Toton be required.
-NCC notes that the development Park & Ride station to the proposed should be designed in accordance with the 6C's HS2 station.
-Design Guide.[NCC representations prior to March Key Development Requirements beyond 2017 stakeholder meeting]. the plan period for the Strategic Location for Growth stretching significantly beyond The outline planning permission requires that details of the end of the Part 2 Local Plan include: a safeguarded corridor for the (proposed) tramway are A system that flows well for all modes of submitted to and approved by the local authority prior transport including a multi modal hub the start of development.
-The outline planning transport hub adjacent to the station and permission (Condition 20) requires the implementation proper consideration of access both of highway improvement works to Junction 25 of the from Long Eaton and Stapleford, and M1 and the roundabout adjacent to the Bardill's how the HS2 site will connect and Junction (A52), to the north east of the site -and these complement development at the improvements being operational, prior to the any Chetwynd Barracks site permanent building being occupied or brought into Maximise the potential for trips to and housed the station to be achieved use.
-There is currently a planning application under beyond the station to be achieved consideration by the Borough Council to vary this through non-private car modes of condition. transport.
+Critical Infrastructure Summary Assessment Further Work Transport Summary Assessment The allocation of this site will need to be considered in the round with both the existing planning permission and the land at Chetwynd barracks and the needs for accessing HS2 both by road and public transport (tram extension).
+East- west connectivity across the line of HS2 for further tram connectivity towards Long Eaton will need to be considered and if possible safeguarded.
+[NCC representations prior to March 2017 stakeholder meeting].
+Public transport funding contributions for infrastructure and local bus service provision will be sought.
+Contributions to bus stop infrastructure will be required.
+Safeguarded land for a NET tramway extension and vehicular access to the HS2 station (including access from the A52 / a new junction) will be required.
+NCC notes that the development should be designed in accordance with the 6C's Design Guide.
+[NCC representations prior to March 2017 stakeholder meeting].
+The outline planning permission requires that details of a safeguarded corridor for the (proposed) tramway are submitted to and approved by the local authority prior the start of development.
+The outline planning permission (Condition 20) requires the implementation of highway improvement works to Junction 25 of the M1 and the roundabout adjacent to the Bardill's Junction (A52), to the north east of the site -and these improvements being operational, prior to the any permanent building being occupied or brought into use.
+There is currently a planning application under consideration by the Borough Council to vary this condition.
+Further Work Transport assessment and travel plan required.
+Highway mitigation and potential contributions to public transport to be agreed as part of \$106 discussions.
+Network Rail / HS2 should be consulted when definitive proposals are available.
+It will be necessary to ensure that land is safeguarded within the site to accommodate the development of: The proposed HS2 railway station A new highway to provide access between the station and the A52 An extension of the NET tramway line from its current terminus at the Toton Park & Ride station to the proposed HS2 station.
+Key Development Requirements beyond the plan period for the Strategic Location for Growth stretching significantly beyond the end of the Part 2 Local Plan include: A system that flows well for all modes of transport including a multi modal hub transport hub adjacent to the station and proper consideration of access both from Long Eaton and Stapleford, and how the HS2 site will connect and complement development at the Chetwynd Barracks site Maximise the potential for trips to and beyond the station to be achieved through non-private car modes of transport.
 44